PallaviDhar/Zomato-Clone/README.md

 # Zomato-Clone
-It is related to HTML, PHP, CSS.
+It is a file to related to HTML, PHP, CSS.

 Screen Shots